-- 9.5 Limits for the carry over of product residues should be based on a toxicological evaluation to determine the product specific permitted daily exposure (PDE) value.
-The justification for the selected PDE value should be documented in a risk assessment which includes all the supporting references.
-The removal of any cleaning agents used should also be confirmed.
-Acceptance criteria should consider the potential cumulative effect of multiple equipment in the process equipment train. - 9.6 The potential for microbial and, or if relevant, endotoxin contamination, should be assessed during validation.
-The influence of the storage time before cleaning and the time between cleaning and further use taken into account to define (dirty and clean) hold times for the cleaning validation. - 9.7 Where campaign manufacture is carried out, the impact on the ease of cleaning beween batches should be considered and the maximum length of a campaign (in both time and number of batches) should be the basis for cleaning validation exercises.
-It is not expected that any manufacturing campaign would last more than one month. - 9.8 Where a worst case product approach is used as a cleaning validation model, the rationale for selection of the worst case product should be justified and the impact of new products to the site assessed.
-When there is no single worst case product when using multipurpose equipment, the choice of worst cases should consider toxicity and PDE value as well as solubility.
+between cleaning and use taken into account to define (dirty and clean) hold times for the cleaning validation.

+- 9.7 Where campaign manufacture is carried out, the impact on the ease of cleaning between batches should be considered and the maximum length of a campaign (in both time and number of batches) should be the basis for cleaning validation exercises. - 9.8 Where a worst case product approach is used as a cleaning validation model, the rationale for selection of the worst case product should be justified and the impact of new products to the site assessed.
+When there is no single worst case product when using multi-purpose equipment, the choice of worst cases should consider toxicity and PDE value as well as solubility.
 Worst case cleaning validation should be performed for each cleaning method used. - 9.9 Cleaning validation protocols should detail the locations to be sampled, the rationale for the selection of these locations and define the acceptance criteria. - 9.10 Sampling should be carried out by swabbing and/or rinsing at the last stage of cleaning or by other means depending on the sampling location.
 The swab material should not influence the result.
 If rinse methods are used, the sampling should be performed during the final rinse in the cleaning procedure.
 Recovery should be shown to be possible from all materials used in the equipment with all the sampling methods used. - 9.11 Typically the cleaning procedure should be performed an appropriate number of times based on a risk assessment and meet the acceptance criteria in order to prove that the cleaning method is validated. - 9.12 For investigational medicinal products or products which are only manufactured infrequently, cleaning verification may be used instead of cleaning validation.
-If used, cleaning verification after each batch should be based on the principles in this section of the
+If used, cleaning verification after each batch should be based on the principles in this section of the Annex, - 9.13 Where cleaning validation has shown to be ineffective or is not appropriate for some equipment, dedicated equipment should be used for each product.